 In many cases, remarried couples want to ensure the surviving spouse will be cared for in the event one partner passes away—with the children from their previous marriages becoming the ultimate beneficiaries of the assets their parents brought to the union.
 The challenge comes from designing a plan that keeps all parties satisfied.
 The first step is to agree on a course of action.

-Van Pate, a wealth strategies consultant with RBC Wealth Management, said he typically draws a flowchart to demonstrate the ultimate path of the spouses’ assets no matter who passes away first.
+Dean Deutz, a private wealth consultant with RBC Wealth Management, says he typically draws a flowchart to demonstrate the ultimate path of the spouses’ assets no matter who passes away first.
 Once a couple determines the best path and how much control they want the surviving spouse to exercise, they can move forward with executing the plan.

 Here are some tips for planning your estate while maintaining family harmony: